vercel/next.js/examples/cms-storyblok/README.md

 ### Step 8.
 Try preview mode

-To try preview mode, create another post like before (you can try duplicating), but **do not publish it - just save it**:
+To try preview mode, create another post like before (you can try duplicating), but **do not publish it - save it instead**:

 Now, if you go to the post page on localhost, you won't see this post because it’s not published.
 However, if you use the **Preview Mode**, you'll be able to see the change ([Documentation](https://nextjs.org/docs/advanced-features/preview-mode)).